denistsoi/franklinchen.github.io/source/_posts/2012-10-06-the-fineview-stepathon-2012-pittsburghs-grueling-urban-trail-race.markdown

 ### Roads

 I did do a good bit of running on the roads, but actually, a lot of walking too, because there were such steep hills along some of the roads.
 Here's my rule of thumb in these kinds of races: if by walking hard I can keep up with someone who is running up a hill, clearly I am saving more energy than my competitor.

+### Bridges

+There were various bridges, but most amusing was the bridge over I-279.
+When was the last time I ran in a race that crossed an interstate highway?
+Um, never?

+### The garden hose

+On the big stair climb near the end, I noticed while pulling myself up the handrails that one entire section was not only missing, but replaced seamlessly with a *garden hose*.
+Hilarious, but not safe!
+I didn't touch the hose.

 ### Fear of getting lost